willkerry/sudbury-rowing-club/data/_news/src-on-tour.md

 coverImage: "/assets/news/images/Gazebo.jpg"
 ---

-It doesn't seem to have been mentioned before, so here is a picture of the magnificent gazebo that SRC have been using as regatta base camp throughout the summer !
+It doesn't seem to have been mentioned before, so here is a picture of the magnificent gazebo that SRC have been using as regatta base camp throughout the summer!